UmutAA/GraphCommunityDetection/README.md

-A C program for detecting communities in undirected graphs using multiple algorithms, including **Louvain**, **Fast Greedy**, and a custom **Structural Connectivity Partition (SCP)** method.
-A test data (Zachary Karate Club) is present in repo.
+A C program for detecting communities in undirected graphs using multiple algorithms, including **Louvain**, **Fast Greedy**, and custom **Structural Connectivity Partition (SCP) & Fast Louvain** methods.
+A test data (Zachary Karate Club) is present inside the zip file.

 ## Features

+- Load graph data from a text file
 - Represent graphs using adjacency lists
 - Compute modularity and community structure
-- Compare Louvain, Fast Greedy, and SCP algorithms
+- Compare Louvain, Fast Greedy, SCP and Fast Louvain algorithms
 - Measure execution time for each algorithm
-- Load graph data from a text file

 ## Installation